DevExpress/testcafe-vue-selectors/README.md

 });
 ```

-#### Obtaining component's props, computed and state
+#### Obtaining component's props, computed, state and ref

-In addition to [DOM Node State](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/dom-node-state.html), you can obtain `state`, `computed` or `props` of a Vue component.
+In addition to [DOM Node State](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/dom-node-state.html), you can obtain `state`, `computed`, `props` or `ref` of a Vue component.

 To get these data, use the Vue selector’s `.getVue()` method.